Fan Changjiang: China Young Journalists Association

 It was established by Fan and other journalists at Shanghai in 1937.
-The aim of this association was to unite all journalists at that time and to spread the message of protecting China against the Japanese.
+The aim of this association was to unite all journalists at that time and to spread the message of protecting China against the Japanese invasion.
 This association later became the All-China Journalists Association.
 The day of its establishment, November 8, has been proclaimed by the Central government and the CCP as "Journalists' day" (記者節) since 2000.
-This day serves as a reminder to Chinese people of the devotion and dedication of the former journalists.
+This day serves as a reminder to Chinese people of the devotion and dedication of the former and contemporary journalists.

 International News Association

-During the Sino-Japanese War, Fan Changjiang, Hu Yuzhi and other journalists founded the International News Association at Changsha in 1936.
+During the Second Sino-Japanese War, Fan Changjiang, Hu Yuzhi and other journalists founded the International News Association at Changsha in 1936.
 Fan was the president of this association at that time.
 It was a left-leaning press agency during the period that China was still under the ruling of Kuomintang.
 It had a legal news gathering and the right of reporting to release the news and reviews of the Sino-Japanese War to the newspaper publishers in mainland China and the rest of the world, especially the news of the CCP, the Eighth Route Army and the New Fourth Army.